 Have your health insurance premiums gone through the roof (like ours)?
-How to lower health insurance premiums that you pay each month through your employer.
+How to lower health insurance premiums and find affordable health insurance.

 How to lower health insurance premiums (the kind you pay monthly) has been top of mind for us.
 I don't know about you, but our health insurance premiums have gone through the roof over the last several years.